dnsimple/dnsimple-support/content/articles/name-server-sets.markdown

 ### System name server sets {#system-name-server-sets}

 System name server sets are pre-defined name server sets provided by DNSimple which cannot be modified.
 They contain [DNSimple name servers](/articles/dnsimple-nameservers).
-Unlike account name server sets, system name server sets are not listed on the Account > Name Server Sets page as they are system-defined and cannot be managed by users.
+Unlike account name server sets, system name server sets are not listed on the Account > Name Server Sets page, as they are system-defined and cannot be managed by users.

 ### Account name server sets {#account-name-server-sets}